baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 * [Linux Watchdog Daemon - Configuring](http://www.sat.dundee.ac.uk/psc/watchdog/watchdog-configure.html)
 * [The Linux Watchdog driver API](https://www.kernel.org/doc/Documentation/watchdog/watchdog-api.txt)

-### Step 18: Clone the SD Card (Optional)
+### Step 20: Clone the SD Card (Optional)
-There are a few reasons you might want to duplicate (clone/copy) your Raspberry Pi’s SD Card.
+There are a few reasons you might want to
+[duplicate (clone/copy) your Raspberry Pi’s SD Card][59].
 One reason is to create a backup.
-Another reason maybe is that you spent untold hours installing and configuring software on your Raspberry Pi, and you want to set up a second Raspberry Pi, but didn’t want to spend the time to duplicate the previous efforts.
+Another reason maybe is that you just spent untold hours installing and configuring software on your Raspberry Pi, and you want to set up a second Raspberry Pi, but didn’t want to spend the time to duplicate the previous efforts.